belle2/basf2/online_book/basf2/first_steering_file.rst

 that the steering file should be executed with a python interpreter.

 So far, the input file has been completely hard-coded.
 But as we've seen before the file names only differ by the final suffix.
-We can be a little bit more flexibility by providing this integer as a command-line argument.
-Then, we can select a different input file when running the steering file, and without having to change anything in the script itself.
+We can add a little bit more flexibility by providing this integer as a command-line argument.
+Then, we can select a different input file when running the steering file without having to change anything in the script itself.

 .. admonition:: Task